bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ### Unidentified to user identity

-This section shows the HTTP traces of transactions between a RadioTAG receiver (e.g. a radio) and a RadioTAG service.
-It covers the scenario where the RadioTAG service permits *unidentified* tagging upgradeable to *user* account tagging, i.e. it provides a response to an unauthorized receiver but does not store tags until the receiver has been paired with a user account.
+This section shows the HTTP traces of transactions between a RadioTAG client (e.g. a radio) and a RadioTAG service.
+It covers the scenario where the RadioTAG service permits *unidentified* tagging upgradeable to *user* account tagging, i.e. it provides a response to an unauthorized client but does not store tags until the client has been paired with a user account.

-Here we deal only with the differences between this scenario and the receiver-to-user scenario above.
+Here we deal only with the differences between this scenario and the client-to-user scenario above.
 Please refer to that document for more information.

 #### Press Tag

 The user presses the `Tag` button.
-Note that the request is exactly the same as in the receiver case above.
+Note that the request is exactly the same as in the client case above.

 ##### Request